Double versus single opt-in for email lists. It’s been a topic of contention for as long as I’ve been in online business.

 - It gets people to engage with you from the start.
 More engagement is a good thing.

 - People who confirm their email address are willing to go through an extra step to get your freebie.
 That’s a good thing because it means they really want it.
 They aren’t just cruising around websites signing up for any ole thing.

 - It helps you to comply with SPAM laws in various countries.
 Note: double opt-in isn’t the only step you need to take to be email compliant, but it does hep.

 - It keeps keeps bots off of your email list.
 This will help your deliverability AND keep the cost down for your email service provider.

 Regardless of which camp you’re in, it’s a good idea to know how to set up double opt-in on your email service provider should you need or want to.
 Not all email services allow you to adjust your double opt-in settings on your own and some default to being on, so you’ll have to check the settings of your email service provider.

+Double opt-in is the default setting for every form in ActiveCampaign.
 If you decide you don’t want your new email subscribers to confirm their email addresses, you have to turn of ActiveCampaign’s double-opt in default.
 You do that at the form level as well.
-Here’s a quick walk-thru.

 When Single Opt in Is a Good Thing